Video Clip of the Month: Leading Online Communities

 Video Clip of the Month: Fast & Easy Story Curation

 UPDATE: About 45 minutes after posting this article, I (like a million other people around the world) learned via Twitter that Osama bin Laden had been killed.
 That was about 45 minutes ahead of President Obama’s official announcement.
-Compare The New York Times' writeup on how the news leaked out with Australian Broadcasting Corp's Storify version to get a feel for the curation tool’s ability to provide context in an entertaining way and help readers make sense … [Read more...]
+Compare The New York Times' writeup on how the news leaked out with Australian Broadcasting Corp's Storify version to get a feel for the curation tool’s ability to provide context in an entertaining way and help readers make sense out … [Read more...]

 Video Clip of the Month: Treesaver & Accessibility